Algebraic geometry of discrete interventional models: Preliminaries

 where $E(\lambda)$ is the set of edges in $\lambda$.
 The polynomial $t(v)$ is an element of $\R[\Theta_{\TT}]$.
 When $v$ is the root of $\TT$, $t(v)$ is called the \emph{interpolating polynomial of $\TT$}.
 Interpolating polynomials are useful to capture symmetries of subtrees of $(\TT,\theta)$. \begin{definition} Let $(\TT,\theta)$ be a staged tree and $v,w\in V$ be two vertices in the same stage with children $\ch_\TT(v) = \{v_0,\ldots, v_k\}$ and $\ch_\TT(w) :=\{w_0,\ldots, w_k\}$, respectively.
 After a possible reindexing, we may assume that $\theta(v\rightarrow v_i) = \theta(w\rightarrow w_i)$ for all $i\in [k]_0$.
 The pair of vertices $v, w$ is \emph{balanced} if

 The staged tree $(\TT,\theta)$ is called \emph{balanced} if every pair of vertices in the same stage is balanced. \end{definition}

-The balanced condition in a staged tree helps us understand $\ker(\Psi_\TT)$.
-Indeed, \cite{DG20} proved the following. \begin{theorem} \cite[Theorem 10]{DG20} A staged tree $(\TT,\theta)$ is balanced if and only if $\ker(\Psi_\TT^{\toric})=\ker(\Psi_\TT)$. \end{theorem} It follows from Theorem~\ref{thm: balanced iff equal} that if $\TT_\GG$ is balanced and $\GG$ is perfect, then $\ker(\Psi_\TT^{\toric})= I_{\glo(\GG)}$.
-The next theorem establishes that $\TT_{\GG}$ is balanced if and only if $\GG$ is perfect.
+\begin{theorem} \cite[Theorem 10]{DG20} A staged tree $(\TT,\theta)$ is balanced if and only if $\ker(\Psi_\TT^{\toric})=\ker(\Psi_\TT)$. \end{theorem} It follows from Theorem~\ref{thm: balanced iff equal} that if $\TT_\GG$ is balanced and $\GG$ is perfect, then $\ker(\Psi_\TT^{\toric})= I_{\glo(\GG)}$.
+In \cite[Theorem 3.1]{DS21} it was established that $\TT_{\GG}$ is balanced if and only if $\GG$ is perfect.
 Hence, the family of balanced staged tree models constitutes a natural generalization of decomposable models, from both a combinatorial and an algebraic viewpoint.